-An increase in an existing service-connected disability or the granting of individual unemployability of a previous rated condition does not entitle a Veteran to S-DVI.
+Note: An increase in an existing service-connected disability or the granting of individual unemployability of a previously rated condition does not entitle a Veteran to this insurance.

 To apply for Supplemental S-DVI, you must file VA Form 29-0188, Application for Supplemental Service-Disabled Veterans (RH) Life Insurance or send a letter requesting this insurance over your signature.
-You must apply for the coverage within one year from being notified by VA of your S-DVI premium waiver.
+You must apply for the coverage within one year from notice of the grant of waiver of premiums.

 1-800-273-8255 (Press 1)